When it comes to blogging, you’ve probably heard that “writing skills for bloggers are essential”. Everybody says that but what does it actually mean?

 There is a well-known triangle that includes

 These are three types of arguments that can be used to persuade someone.
-Logos appeals to logic and reason, so it can mean factual information and scientific approach.
+Logos appeals to logic and reason, so it can mean factual information and a scientific approach.

 You can share a case study or research in your post and appeal to the audience’s voice of reason.
 It is considered the strongest type of argumentation.
 And rightfully so, no one is arguing with facts.